ccollicutt/swiftacular/README.md

 ## swift-ansible-modules

 There is an swift-ansible-modules directory in the library directory that contains a couple of modules taken from the offical Ansible modules as well as the [openstack-ansible-modules](https://github.com/lorin/openstack-ansible) and for now both have been modified to allow the "insecure" option, which means self-signed certificates.
-I hope to get those changes into their respective modules soon.
+I hope to get those changes into their respective repositories soon.

 ## NOTES